Marine life in Bali – Pygmy seahorse

 Follow the code of conduct of a responsible diver.
 Control your buoyancy and avoid touching anything underwater.
 Only take photos and leave only bubbles!

-Remark for underwater photographers.
+A remark for underwater photographers.
 Pygmy seahorse does not have eyelids.
-For this reason they are extremely sensitive to light.
+For this reason, they are extremely sensitive to light.
 Bear that in mind when you go to take photos of these little creatures.
 Also do not use flash or external lights.

 Would you like to dive with us?
 Then, send us an email to email@example.com